The Therapy Journal

 What Happens When You Finally Feel the Feeling You’ve Avoided?

 Avoiding emotion is often a survival strategy learned when feelings once felt dangerous.
 Insight can help us understand this, but lasting change comes when we can safely feel what was once avoided.
-This piece explores how turning toward emotion builds capacity, softens old defences, and allows a more authentic sense of self to return.
+This post explores how turning toward emotion builds capacity, softens old defences, and allows a more authentic sense of self to return.

 Read More